Published on 3 Apr 2024

 ILO Full Form: History, Objective, Work etc.

-ILO Full Form: The ILO stands for International Labour Organization, and its workplace was established by the World organisation to line international labour standards and advance social and economic justice throughout the planet.
-The sole tripartite U.N. agency, since 1919, the ILO brought together governments, employers, and workers of 187 member States, to line labour standards, develop policies and devise programs promoting decent work for all women and men.
+ILO Full Form: The ILO stands for International Labour Organization, and its workplace was established by the World organization to line international labor standards and advance social and economic justice throughout the planet.
+The sole tripartite U.N. agency, since 1919, the ILO brought together governments, employers, and workers of 187 member States, to line labor standards, develop policies and devise programs promoting decent work for all women and men.
 The ILO celebrated its 100th anniversary in 2019; it’s time to reflect on the life-changing events linked to the ten decades of ILO history.
-The organisation has played a job at critical historical junctures – the excellent Depression, decolonisation, the creation of Solidarność in Poland, the victory over apartheid in South Africa – and today, within the building of an ethical and productive framework for fair globalisation.
+The organization has played a job at critical historical junctures – the excellent Depression, decolonization, the creation of Solidarnosc in Poland, the victory over apartheid in South Africa – and today, within the building of an ethical and productive framework for fair globalization.

 ILO Overview